sconyard/UKvehicleRegLookup/README.md

 Simple application to demonstrate looking up values from an API.

+An write up on my blog is available [here](https://virtual-simon.co.uk/vehicle-enquiry-service-api-lookup-demo/)

 Application uses Python, with Streamlit, Streamlit_tags, Pandas, Requests and the [UK Vehicle Enquiry Service API](https://developer-portal.driver-vehicle-licensing.api.gov.uk/apis/vehicle-enquiry-service/vehicle-enquiry-service-description.html#vehicle-enquiry-service-api)

 ## How does it work